Indigenizing What It Means to be Human

 Most of the poems are written in English, which in some regions is the first language of many Indigenous people today.
 But many of the featured writers show the importance of preserving Indigenous languages, whether with full translations or by integrating community language terms and worldviews.
 Some of the poets emphasize the importance of naming things—and who has the power to name—while recognizing the limits of naming.
 Poetry and storytelling, then, offer ways to both name and not name.

-In “To Know Who We Are,” Delmar Ulises Méndez-Gómez writes in Tseltal (a Mayan language) and Spanish, with a translation in English by Whitney DeVos.
+In “Feeling What We Are/A’yel jtaleltik,” Delmar Ulises Méndez-Gómez writes in Tseltal (a Mayan language) and Spanish, with a translation in English by Whitney DeVos.
 His prose poem presents this unapologetically biased affirmation: “I am not Indigenous, / I am Tseltal / I am the language of my people. / By naming myself, I feel. / I am the language I speak. / By naming myself, I exist. / By speaking my language, my lineages emerge.”

 We need to remember the ancestors were scientists and that anthropology can be sacred.